ramakrishna-sanjeeva/aws-utils-artifacts/bigbluebutton-monitoring-with-amp-amg/README.md

 1. Provision a workspace in Amazon Managed Service for Prometheus.
 Note down the Endpoint - remote write URL.
 2. Provision a workspace in Amazon Managed Grafana.
+3. Update the IAM Role associated with the BBB Application Instance to have permissions to publish metrics to AMP.
+Refer [Set up metrics ingestion from an Amazon EC2 instance using remote write - Amazon Managed Service for Prometheus](https://docs.aws.amazon.com/prometheus/latest/userguide/AMP-onboard-ingest-metrics-remote-write-EC2.html)
-3. Update the file bbb_exporter_secrets.env with the API_BASE_URL and API_SECRET by executing the command "bbb-conf --secret"
+4. Update the file bbb_exporter_secrets.env with the API_BASE_URL and API_SECRET by executing the command "bbb-conf --secret"
-4. Update the docker-compose.yaml removing reference to Grafana container
+5. Update the docker-compose.yaml removing reference to Grafana container
-5. Update the prometheus.yml adding remote write configuration (Provided below).
+6. Update the prometheus.yml adding remote write configuration (Provided below).
 --------

     remote_write: